 Women often ask us, “Does diastasis recti cause back pain?”
 And they are often surprised to hear that not only can diastasis recti cause back pain but diastasis recti can also cause pelvic floor dysfunction.
 With so much information out there about diastasis recti, it can be really confusing what to believe and where to start.
 We get it!
-So let’s talk about: what is diastasis recti is, does diastasis recti cause back pain, and how to fix a diastasis recti.
+So we're here to answer your biggest questions: What is diastasis recti?
+Does diastasis recti cause back pain?
+And how do you fix a diastasis recti?

 What is Diastasis Recti?

-Diastasis recti is a condition where the connective tissue between both rectus abdominis muscles (aka the “6 pack ab muscle”) separates down the middle of the abdomen.
-Most often this separation can occur during pregnancy, but it can also occur with significant weight gain or increased muscle tone in the abdomen.
+Diastasis recti is a condition where the connective tissue between both rectus abdominis muscles (AKA the “6-pack ab muscle”) separates down the middle of the abdomen.
+Most often this separation occurs during pregnancy, but it can also occur with significant weight gain or increased muscle tone in the abdomen.

 For some, living with a diastasis recti might be no big deal.
-They don’t deal with any restrictions and might not even notice their diastasis.
+They don’t experience any restrictions and might not even notice their diastasis.
 However, the majority of women with a diastasis recti will notice some limitations.
 They can have difficulty pushing a stroller, lifting anything heavy, or doing activity without pain.
 In fact, most will experience low back pain with these activities.
-This may happen shortly after having your baby or months or even years later.
+This may happen shortly after having your baby or months (or even years!) later.
 Every woman is different, and diastasis recti affects each person differently.

 As mentioned, women often experience back pain in conjunction with diastasis recti as well as pelvic floor dysfunction.
-In fact, most of the time they feel more limited by the back pain or pelvic floor dysfunction they are feeling rather than the actual abdominal separation.
+In fact, most of the time they feel more limited by the back pain or pelvic floor dysfunction they feel rather than the actual abdominal separation itself.

 There are a few reasons that diastasis recti can cause back pain:

-A weak core means the spine has to work overtime
+1. A weak core means the spine has to work overtime.

-Lack of support can lead to degeneration over time
+2. Lack of support can lead to degeneration over time.

 Weakened and separated core muscles that don’t give the proper support to our lumbar spine can also lead to degeneration of the joints of the spine.
 This can happen over time and lead to worsening low back pain as time goes on.